-Are you keeping your dog confined in one room while at work or away for the day?
-Here are my Dos and Don’ts for dog-proofing a room!
+WOOF, are you keeping your dog confined in one room while at work or away for the day?
+Here are the Dos and Don’ts for dog-proofing a room!

-Keeping your dog confined in one room is a great alternative to crating your dog, but you must do it right for the comfort, safety, and wellness of your dog.
-Although keeping your dog in one room is still considered “confinement,” your dog will be happy to have extra space to move and walk around compared to a crate or cage.
+Let’s be honest : If your dog were ever given a choice to be locked up in a cage or confined to one room, I am confident that he’ll choose the larger space any day (unless he has been conditioned to crate confinement).
+Keeping your dog confined in one room is a great alternative to crating your dog, especially if you plan to leave your dog unattended for more than several hours.
+However, there are guidelines that you should follow to ensure utmost comfort, safety, and overall wellness of your dog.
+Although keeping your dog in one room is still considered “confinement,” your dog will be happy to have extra space to move and walk around compared to a “crate,” which is essentially a fancy word for a cage.
+Think about it, no wolf den should be locked by someone else.

 Now that I live the most spoiled rescue Yorkie life ever with the complete run of the house every single day, I cannot imagine going back to a crate life.
 However, I recognize that not every dog can have the same free-roaming lifestyle.
-WOOF, that’s why I’m here to bark out some important dog-proofing tips so my furry friends can live a safe, comfortable life without crates.
+AWOOO, that’s why I’m here to bark out some imPAWtant dog-proofing tips so my canine buddies can live a safe, comfortable life WITHOUT the use of crates.

 Can You Crate Train Your Older Dog?
 FIND OUT HERE!